dpharris/Arduino-Shell/README.md

 ### Changes to original Shell lib

+The Shell was extended so that several scripts could be operating to implement effects on multiple pins in (pseudo-) parallel.
+For example, one pin might be flashing, while another fades.
+This modification allows these scripts to execute independently to achieve their effects.

 #### Yielding
 Since scripts are executed in (pseudo-)parallel, each script needs to be able to yield back to the main code to allow the other scripts to be executed.
 This is done automatically by yielding at each **D**elay and at each **l**oop, **w**hile, **i**f, or **e**lse block, using the re-entry code described below which returns the active context and location in the code.

 #### Re-entry
 Each script uses the same execute() code, and therefore execute() needs to be re-entrant.
 To allow this, a context is maintained and a switch-statement is used to return to its previous location in the code.
 Since the original shell-code used a switch statement, this was replaced with if-then-else statements.

-The guts of the re-entry method are contained in the following macro, which is called where-ever the code needs to yield, and saves its context for the next re-entry.
+The guts of the re-entry method are contained in the following macro **exec()**, which is called whereever the code needs to yield, and saves its context for the next re-entry.
 The macro is used for example in the 'while' code:
 ```
    } else if (ctx->op == 'w') {    // block( -- flag) -- | execute block while
      ctx->sp = (const char*) pop();
      do {
-       exec(ctx->sp);
+       **exec(ctx->sp);**
      } while (pop());
      continue;
 ```